mmemim/OpenUTAU-French-Dictionary/README.md

 This dictionary is meant to be used with French CVVC Phonemizer, compatible with Petit Mot, Gros Mot & Fraloids voicebanks & the French VCCV Phonemizer, compatible with m2RUg.
 You can learn more about French UTAUs on [frenchutauhelp.carrd.co](https://frenchutauhelp.carrd.co/).
+If there's any issue, you can contact me through my [Twitter](https://twitter.com/mmem1m).

 ✨ Feel free to contribute ✨